kwonus/Quelle/Quelle-AVX.md

 ***result:*** none

-However, if the user desires the current settings to be used instead, just include ***::current*** suffix after the macro.
+However, if the user desires the current settings to be used instead, a specialized macro invocation ( $\* ) represents all currently persisted settings; just include it as the last fragment of the expression (as show below).

-$in_beginning::current [1] < genesis:1:1
+$in_beginning $* < genesis:1:1

 ***result:*** Gen 1:1 In the beginning, God created ...

-It should be noted that when a macro is paired with any other search clauses, it implicitly adds the settings::current suffix to all macros.
-Incidentally, the @expand command for history and macros reveals which settings are bundled in the history or macro.

-##### Executing a macro remembers all settings, but always without side-effects:

-A macro definition captures all settings.
-We have already discussed macro-determinism (saving settings utilized for execution is needed to provide macro determinism).
-Executing a macro never persists changes into your environment, unless you explicitly request such behavior with the @absorb command.
+Similarly, another specialized invocation ( $0 ) represents default values for all settings.
+As with all settings, even in the case of these specialized invocations, the last setting per expression wins.

 ##### Additional explicit macro commands: